 - Resolve conflicts in relationships and communicate better throughout your life

-CBT is also effective after personal loss, overcoming trauma, coping with a diagnosis or illness, and managing chronic physical symptoms.
-In essence, cognitive behavioral therapy makes everyday life easier and happier.
+Cognitive behavioral therapy is also effective after personal loss, overcoming trauma, coping with a diagnosis or illness, and managing chronic physical symptoms.
+Essentially, cognitive behavioral therapy can make everyday life easier and happier.

 What to Expect During Cognitive-Behavioral Therapy

-CBT sessions typically take place one-on-one with a counselor or in groups.
-The groups may be peers in recovery or families of addiction.
-In these sessions, you’ll learn about your mental health condition and practice ways of managing it.
-Some of these practices include relaxation, coping skills, stress management, assertiveness, and resilience.
+Cognitive behavioral therapy sessions typically take place one-on-one with a counselor/primary therapist or in small groups.
+In these sessions, you’ll learn about addiction, mental health, trauma, problematic sexual behavior, and disordered eating.
+You’ll also practice ways of managing what you’re enduring.
+Some of these sessions include relaxation, coping skills, stress management, assertiveness, and resilience.

-The first session of CBT focuses on getting to know your therapist and vice versa.
-The therapist asks where you need improvement in your life while learning about your emotional and physical health.
-If medications are needed for your mental illness, you discuss that with your counselor, too.
+The first cognitive behavioral therapy sessions focus on getting to know your therapist and vice versa.
+The therapist asks clients to identify where they need and want improvement and what their goals are within treatment for emotional and physical health.
+If medications are needed, you will discuss that with your counselor and primary medical team provider, too.

 Getting the Most Out of Your Sessions

-It’s important to get as much as you can out of your CBT sessions.
-Remember: this is a partnership between you and your counselor.
+It’s important to get as much as you can out of your treatment, including cognitive behavioral therapy sessions.
+Remember: this is a partnership between you and your therapist.
 You make decisions and set goals together.
 Always be honest and open, even when sharing painful or embarrassing thoughts or feelings.
+There is no judgment.
+This is a shame-free environment.

 Additionally, don’t skip therapy sessions.
-You need this help to establish a strong recovery foundation.
+You need consistency help to establish a strong foundation for recovery.

-Just like with anything else in life, you’ll have to work hard for maximum benefit.
+Just like with anything else worth having in life, you’ll have to work hard for maximum benefit.
 You might not see instant results, but you’ll notice subtle changes pretty quickly.
+These changes add up.
 Part of gaining maximum benefit from CBT comes from completing all of your homework assignments.
-You only hurt yourself by neglecting your duties in CBT.
+You only hurt yourself by neglecting the work and breakthroughs in CBT.
 Moreover, practice in real life makes positive changes second nature.

 CBT for Addiction Recovery at Santé Center for Healing

-Located in Argyle, Texas, Santé Center for Healing is a family-owned addiction treatment facility that helps clients achieve lasting recovery.
-With over 20 years in the substance abuse field, Santé Center uses the 12 steps along with an array of proven therapies.
+Located in Argyle, Texas, Santé Center for Healing is a family-owned addiction treatment facility that helps clients achieve life-saving, life-affirming, long-term recovery.
+With over 25 years in the substance abuse field, Santé Center uses the 12 steps along with an array of proven therapies and medical interventions.

 We offer multiple levels of addiction treatment services, including: